 In the wake of the subprime mortgage crisis, significant attention has been given to predatory and abusive lending practices and their role in subsequent defaults and foreclosures.
 Generally, loans are considered predatory in nature when they contain terms that are abusive to borrowers and provide no tangible net benefit (Li and Ernst, 2006).
 Delgado, Erickson, and Piercy (2008) indicate that predatory lending occurs when lenders offer loan terms that the borrower cannot afford to repay.
 Predatory lending research has focused on abusive loan features such as prepayment penalties and balloon payments which are often associated with subprime loans (Li and Ernst, 2006; Elliehausen, Staten, Steinbuks, 2006; Pennington-Cross and Ho, 2008; and Goodman and Smith, 2009).
-In addition, a considerable amount of predatory lending research has centered on the effect of various state and federal anti-predatory lending laws and their impact on the flow and cost of subprime credit (Ferris and Stein, 2002; Elliehausen and Staten, 2004; Li and Ernst, 2006; Pennington-Cross and Ho, 2008).
+In addition, a considerable amount of predatory lending laws and their impact on the flow and cost of subprime credit (Ferris and Stein, 2002; Elliehausen and Staten, 2004; Li and Ernst, 2006; Pennington-Cross and Ho, 2008).